Abraham

 His big moment came at LIV Golf Hong Kong in 2024, where he won his first event in the league after a three-man playoff.

-With the three tied at 13-under, they moved to the sudden-death playoff hole which Ancer attacked from the start through the cold, damp conditions and he drained a birdie putt to claim the win.
+Tied with Cameron Smith and Paul Casey at 13-under, the trio moved to sudden death, where Ancer attacked from the start through the cold, damp conditions and he drained a birdie putt to claim the win.

 “Thankfully it worked out, but it was a lot more stressful than I wanted it to be.”